 The duty to manage asbestos is included in the Control of Asbestos Regulations 2012.
 The duty requires asbestos within non-domestic premises to be managed by:

-- reviewing and monitoring your plan and the arrangements made to put it in place; and
+6. Reviewing and monitoring your plan and the arrangements made to put it in place;

 There is evidence of the ancient Egyptians used asbestos!
 Asbestos was first commercially imported to the UK in the late 1800s, so if your building has had any work or refurbishment since that date there is a strong possibility it will contain asbestos – no matter how old it is.
 The guidelines state any building pre-2000 should be presumed to contain asbestos.